Seniortech

 Q5

-Tell me about a time when you discovered a critical production bug caused by a decision you made in code you owned.
-What was the situation, what immediate actions did you take, and what did you do to prevent similar issues in the future?
+Tell me about a time when you identified a critical architectural flaw in a large system you were working on.
+What was the situation, what steps did you take to address it, and what was the outcome?

 Q6